Chemical castration: Legislation by state

-California was the first U.S. state to specify the use of chemical castration for repeat child molesters as a condition of their parole, following the passage of a modification to Section 645 of the California penal code in 1996.
+California was the first U.S. state to specify the use of chemical castration for repeat child molesters as a condition of their parole under following the 1996 passage of AB 3339 introduced by Assembly Member Bill Hoge.
 This law stipulates castration for anyone convicted of child molestation with a minor under 13 years of age if they are on parole after their second offense.
-Offenders may not reject the intervention, although they may elect surgical castration instead of ongoing DMPA injections.
+According to the text of the law, offenders may not reject the intervention, although they may elect surgical castration instead of ongoing DMPA injections.

-The passage of this law led to similar laws in other states such as Florida's Statute Section 794.0235 which was passed into law in 1997.

-At least seven other states, including Georgia, Iowa, Louisiana, Montana, Oregon, Texas and Wisconsin, have experimented with chemical castration.
-In Iowa, as in California and Florida, offenders may be sentenced to chemical castration in all cases involving serious sex offenses.
-On June 25, 2008, following the Supreme Court ruling in Kennedy v.
-Louisiana that the execution of child rapists where the victim was not killed was ruled unconstitutional, Louisiana Governor Bobby Jindal signed Senate Bill 144, allowing Louisiana judges to sentence convicted rapists to chemical castration.
-Alabama passed such a law in 2019.
+At least eight other states (Alabama, Florida, Georgia, Iowa, Louisiana, Montana, Oregon, and Wisconsin) adopted measures authorizing chemical castration before a parole.
+Alabama was the most recent state to do so 2019.

+Rarity of use

+Chemical castration generates considerable press coverage as legislatures debate and pass such measures.
+Following these measures' passage, there are few records of state courts or correctional agencies using chemical castration, with officials reporting only rare use.
+Two states have ended their chemical castration programs entirely.